-Online event 'Integrative Oncology' the holistic approach to cancer care Leading experts will answer your questions about integrative treatment of cancer patients
+Online event 'Integrative Oncology' the holistic approach to cancer care Leading experts answered questions about integrative treatment of cancer patients

 Around 40% of the cancer patients use Complementary Medicine